 If you'd like a runnable Django project to help with development of wagtailmenus, follow these steps to get started (Mac only).
 The development environment has django-debug-toolbar and some other helpful packages installed to help you debug with your code as you develop:

 1. In a Terminal window, cd to the project's root directory, and run:

 '''

+mkvirtualenv wagtailmenus

-pip install -e '.[testing,docs]' -U
+pip install -e '.[development]' -U

-pip install -r requirements/development.txt
+setvirtualenvproject

 '''

 2. Create a copy of the development settings: